 I’m Sam Hind, a lecturer in digital media and culture at the University of Manchester, UK.
 I’m based in the department of Art History and Cultural Practices (AHCP), and a member of the Centre for Digital Humanities, Cultures and Media.
-I was the founding Programme Director for the MA in Digital Media, Culture and Society (2023-25).
-I am currently on academic research leave (2025-26, semester 1).
+I was the founding Programme Director (2023-25) for the MA in Digital Media, Culture and Society.

 - machine vision and machine learning cultures